deepanshs/mrsimulator/docs/introduction/getting_started.rst

 The simulated spectrum is stored as a CSDM object in the Method object at ``sim.methods[0].simulation``.
 To match an experimental MAS spectrum, however, you still need to add some line broadening to the simulated spectrum.
-For this, you can use the :ref:`signal_processor_documentation` object described next.
+For this, you can use the :ref:`signal_processor_documentation` object described in the next section.

 SignalProcessor